lpapailiou/neuralnetwork/README.md

 Create a neural network adding parameters (builder pattern may be used as well).

-    NeuralNetwork neuralNetwork = new NeuralNetwork(0.7, 2, 2);    // first parameter is initial randomziation rate
+    NeuralNetwork neuralNetwork = new NeuralNetwork(Initializer.RANDOM, 0.7, 2, 2);    // first parameters are for initialization
     neuralNetwork.setNormalized(false);
     neuralNetwork.setRectifier(Rectifier.SIGMOID);
     neuralNetwork.setLearningRateDescent(Descent.SGD);